 Anti-Zionists often fall into the trap of perpetuating anti-Semitic stereotypes or tropes in their criticism of Israel and Zionism.

 Two cases best illustrate this.
-The President of the National Union of Students in the UK, Malia Bouatta wrote a blog criticising the prevalence of Zionist thought in UK universities and the national media.
+The President of the National Union of Students in the UK, Malia Bouatta, wrote a blog criticising the prevalence of Zionist thought in UK universities and the national media.
 In the blog, she referred to "Zionist-led media outlets".
 While her criticism of Zionism as a concept may be valid, expressing it in this language is damaging.
 It perpetuates the harmful myth that a Jewish conspiracy controls the international media.
-Ilhan Omar, the US Congresswoman, has also used damaging language in her criticisms of Isreal.
-She first accused American politicians overt support of Israel as being "all about the Benjamins", then in a panel discussion she accused Jewish lawmakers of having an allegiance to "another country".
+US Congresswoman Ilhan Omar has also used damaging language in her criticism of Israel.
+She first accused American politicians' overt support of Israel as being "all about the Benjamins", then in a panel discussion she accused Jewish lawmakers of having an allegiance to "another country".
 This language is damaging because it echoes some of the accusations made against Jews by the Nazis and other anti-Semitic groups.
 Support for Israel is complex and reducing it to money, or going further and accusing Jewish lawmakers of having "dual loyalty", falls into the trap of using well-established anti-Semitic tropes to criticise Israel.

 [P1] Anti-Zionists often use anti-Semitic language and tropes.
 [P2] Therefore, both pose a threat to the Jewish community.

 [Rejection P1] They are not alluding to tropes.
 They are raising issues based on actual evidence.